“Verily, with hardship comes ease.” (Quran 94:6)

 God never gives us more than we can handle.
 I am a firm believer in what path my life has taken, I was meant to be on this journey.
-I was diagnosed with Crohn’s disease 7 years ago.
-My disease was so progressive; I had to undergo a hand-assisted laproscopic total proctocolectomy with a temporary ileostomy and a J-pouch in 2008.
+I was diagnosed with Crohn’s disease 10 years ago.
+My disease was so progressive and on the cusp of colon cancer; I had to undergo a hand-assisted laproscopic total proctocolectomy with a temporary ileostomy and a J-pouch in 2008.
 I lived with an ileostomy for some time while my J-pouch healed and had my takedown surgery in February 2009.
 However, my J-pouch failed, and in November 2010, I underwent another surgery to have a temporary ileostomy for a year in hopes that my J-pouch would heal, but that never happened.
 I had to have another surgery in September 2011 to make my ileostomy permanent and remove my J-pouch and affected intestine.
 I now live with a permanent ileostomy.
 In May 2015, I had to have another surgery to remove approximately 30 centimeters of small intestine in a resection surgery along with a relocation of my ostomy due to a prolapse.
 Severe complications set in with an internal infection, a subQ leak from my stoma and other issues which nearly cost me my life.
 More recently, I underwent another surgery to remove the anal area because an abscess had formed internally causing a very critical situation.
 The doctors felt that removing this area, it would prevent further complications down the line.
+My medical story keeps writing itself and it never gets easier, but a positive attitude and a life of purpose helps me get through the hardest days.
+Crochet has been a lifeline.

 I began crocheting to pass the time during all the numerous hospital stays I had endured through my journey with Crohn’s disease.
 Soon this hobby took on a life of its own and I began to crochet as a form of therapy.
 I love to pick up a hook and start creating.
 Creating things helps me feel accomplished.
 I started a mini shop, called YARNutopia, to sell some of my crocheted creations in 2012.
 A portion of each sale is donated to research to find a cure for inflammatory bowel diseases, a disease that has affected me personally.